 Ferry to Solta

-Island Šolta is connected to Split on the mainland with car ferry and catamaran, the port on the island is located in Rogač, prior years there was also a catamaran which stopped in Stomorska.
+Island Šolta is connected to Split on the mainland with car ferry and catamaran, the port on the island is located in Rogač, prior years there was also a catamaran that stopped in Stomorska.

 Rogač: located on the eastern side of the island towards Split, all year round there is a catamaran operated by LNP and a car ferry operated by Jadrolinija sailing to the island.
 The trip between the mainland and the island takes around 1 hour.
 You can see the timetable from Split to Rogac here, and the schedule in the opposite direction here.